 The .NET Framework is an older framework with the rich full set of features but limited to Windows OS Only.

-The second option is the new .NET Core, which allows you to build Cross-platform web application
+The second option is the new .NET Core, which allows you to build a Cross-platform web application

 Choose .Net Core

 The second option allows choosing the Version of ASP.NET.
 The dropdown will show all the installed versions of .NET core SDK.
 You can download the latest version of .NET Core SDK

 Choose the latest version.
 Right now it is .NET Core 2.2